Can You Be Good Without Believing in God? Judaism, Christianity & Islam Compared

 Does the Bible say you can't be good without God?

-Does Islam believe non-Muslims can do good?
+Does Judaism believe non-Jews can be morally good?

 0 Community answers